-Preschoolers who haven’t yet learned to write can still be authors when they dictate their stories to an adult (see Illinois Early Learning and Development Benchmark 5.B.ECc.
-They might turn their dictations into books or let classmates dramatize their stories (see Benchmarks 2.C.ECa, 5.B.ECa, 25.B.ECa, and 26.B.ECa).
+Preschoolers are creative, imaginative, and have many ideas to share with the world.
+Young children who haven’t yet learned to write can still be authors when they dictate their stories to an adult.
+They might turn their dictations into books or let classmates dramatize their stories.

 Start with dictation.

-- Keep a dictation folder for each child.
+- Keep a dictation notebook or folder for each child.
 To save paper, you might use half-sheets of paper for the first drafts of stories.

 - Sit where both of you are comfortable.
-Ask the child to begin her story.
-Write, print, or type her words as she speaks.
+Ask the child to begin their story.
+Write, print, or type their words as they speak.
 Some children may need reminders to speak slowly so you can keep up with what they say.
 Some preschoolers cannot pronounce the “th” sound; you might write “this” if the child actually says “diss.”
 It’s not necessary to correct a child’s grammar or pronunciation as you go.
-If you can’t understand something even when a child repeats it, let him know: “I didn’t get what you said.
+If you can’t understand something even when a child repeats it, let them know: “I didn’t understand what you said.
 Can you say it a different way?”

-- When a child says that the story is over, read it back to him.
+- When a child says that the story is over, read it back to them.
 Ask, “Does that sound the way you want it to sound?”
 “Do you want to change something or add anything?”
-Make any changes he suggests.
-Read him the revised story.
+Make any changes they suggest.
+Read them the revised story.

 Let children share their stories with peers.

-- When a child is satisfied with her story, invite her to illustrate it before showing it to classmates.
-If she wants to spread the story out over several pages, rewrite or retype it with a few words or sentences on each page.
+- When a child is satisfied with their story, invite them to illustrate it before showing it to classmates.
+If they want to spread the story out over several pages, rewrite or retype it with a few words or sentences on each page.

 - Set aside time for children to “read” their books aloud.
 Some classrooms have an Author Chair where children sit when they share their books.
-You might do the reading if a child is unready to share her book on her own.
+You might do the reading if a child is unready to share their book on their own.

 - Encourage the listeners to make comments or helpful suggestions.